martijnvanbrummelen/nwipe/README.md

 yum install ncurses-devel
 yum install parted-devel
 yum install dmidecode
+yum install readlink
+yum install smartmontools
 ```
+Note.
+The following programs are optionally installed although recommended.
+1. dmidecode 2. readlink 3. smartmontools.

+#### dmidecode
-Note. dmidecode is optional, it provides SMBIOS/DMI host data to stdout or the log file.
+dmidecode provides SMBIOS/DMI host data to stdout or the log file.
+If you don't install it you won't see the SMBIOS/DMI host data at the beginning of nwipes log.

+#### readlink
+readlink determines the bus type, i.e. ATA, USB etc. Without it the --nousb option won't work and bus type information will be missing from nwipes selection and wipe windows.

+#### smartmontools
+smartmontools obtains serial number information for supported USB to IDE/SATA adapters.
+Without it, drives plugged into USB ports will not show serial number information.

 If you want a quick and easy way to keep your copy of nwipe running the latest master release of nwipe see this section [automating the download and compilation](https://github.com/martijnvanbrummelen/nwipe#automating-the-download-and-compilation-process)

 ### Compilation